IoTSecurity101/communitygrouprequests/README.md

-# Requests from IoTSecurity101 group
+# Q&A from IoTSecurity101 group